-The post-pandemic business landscape has forced organisations to rethink how, when, and where employees should work.
+The post-pandemic business landscape has forced organizations to rethink how, when, and where employees should work.
 New expectations are producing alternative work models and practices at an increasingly rapid pace.
-As employers deliberate how best to respond to changing workplace expectations, the potential for organisational disruption is high—and so is the risk to employee experiences and underlying workplace cultures.
+As employers deliberate how best to respond to changing workplace expectations, the potential for organizational disruption is high—and so is the risk to employee experiences and underlying workplace cultures.

 Macro-experiences can be positive or negative—those peaks and valleys—that profoundly affect the overall employee experience.
 These are the extraordinary events that do more to determine how a person feels about their work than anything else.
 On the positive side of the equation, peak moments involve deep, affirmative emotions that elevate an employee’s connection to purpose, accomplishment, and one another.
 They also have a longer-lasting impact than negative (valley) macro-experiences, and they make a dramatic difference in the overall employee experience when they occur regularly.1 In the rapidly changing workplace, peak experiences are crucial to strengthening culture and helping employees thrive.